-Dear <</Name1>>:
+Dear << Name 1>> :

-Kraemer North America understands the importance of protecting the information we maintain.
+Eisai Inc. recognizes the importance of protecting information.
 We are writing to inform you of an incident that involved some of your information.
-This notice explains the incident, measures we have taken, and steps you may take in response.
+This notice explains the incident, the measures we have taken in response, and some additional steps you may consider taking.